Dynamic Ordered Panel Logit Models: Model and moment conditions

 The condition $\gamma^0_{q_1} \neq \gamma^0_{q_2}$ for all $q_1 \neq q_2$ is important for this result.
 For example, if all the $\gamma^0_q$ are the same, then the parameter $\gamma^0$ can be absorbed into the fixed effects, and we are left with a static ordered logit model as in \cite{Muris2017}, for which one finds an additional $(T-1) (Q-1)^2$ moment conditions to be available, bringing the total number of linearly independent valid moment conditions (for each value of covariates and parameters) in the static model to $\ell = Q^T -T (Q-1) - 1$.

-Again, the linear independence and completeness result just presented is a conjecture which we do not aim to prove in this paper, but a proof for the special case $Q=2$ (dynamic binary choice logit models) is provided in \cite{kruiniger2020further}.
-Notice also that the above counting of moment conditions does not consider whether the resulting moment conditions actually contain information about (all) the parameters $\theta$.
+We reiterate that the discussion of linear independence and completeness of the moment functions presented above are conjectures which we do not aim to prove in this paper.
+A proof for the special case $Q=2$ (dynamic binary choice logit models) is provided in \cite{kruiniger2020further} and \cite{dobronyi2021identification}.
+We also note that the counting of moment conditions as above does not consider whether the resulting moment conditions actually contain information about (all) the parameters $\theta$.
 Some of the valid moment functions may not depend on (all of) those model parameters.
 Identification of the model parameters through the moment conditions is discussed in Section~\ref{sec:Identification}.